WELCOME TO NMU!

 U.S. Customs will review your documentation and they will date stamp your I-20 and write "F-1 D/S".
 Please check your date stamp to make sure you were admitted as an F-1 student and not a visitor on a "B" visa.

-Sign up for the August (fall semester) or January (winter semester) NMU General Student orientation and pay the orientation fee.
+Sign up for the August (fall semester) or January (winter semester) NMU General Student Orientation and pay the orientation fee HERE.

 New Freshman Orientation: This is for students who are attending NMU and have not attended any other college/university.

-Transfer Student Orientation: This is for exchange students and students who have attended another college/university
+Transfer Student Orientation: This is for students who have attended another college/university.

-This orientation program will be conducted by the International Programs Office.
-Information will include immigration guidance, cultural support, tips for academic success, and practical support (cell phone set-up, bank accounts, shopping trips).
+This orientation program will include presentation from the International Programs Office.
+During these sessions, we will provide information regarding immigration guidance, cultural support, tips for academic success, and practical support (cell phone set-up, bank accounts, shopping trips).

-You will need to make your flight to K.I.
-Sawyer International Airport in Marquette, Michigan (airport code MQT).
-Once you arrive at the airport it is a short 20-minute drive to Northern Michigan University's campus.
-(Please note: Due to pandemic related issues, Fall 2021 international orientation is in planning - more information to come.)
+You will need to book your flight to K.I.
+Sawyer International Airport in Marquette, Michigan (airport code: MQT).
+Once you arrive at the airport, it is a short 20-minute drive to Northern Michigan University's campus.
+You can either register for the optional Airport Pick-up or arrange your own transportation to campus.

 If you would like to take a taxi, you will need to make a reservation with Checker Transport.

-Step 3: What to expect your first week
+6. What to expect during your first week

 You will receive a detailed international student orientation schedule at least one week before arrival.
-During this orientation, we will cover immigration check it, have presentations from different student services departments, cover basic immigration rules and regulations (this is the fun stuff :) along with getting to know campus and preparing you for your NMU orientation.
+During this orientation, we will cover immigration check it, have presentations from different student services departments, cover basic immigration rules and regulations along with getting to know campus and preparing you for your NMU orientation.

 All F1 and J1 visa students are required to have health insurance that meet immigration and NMU requirements.
 Please review the NMU International Health Insurance website for information about the current health insurance policy, coverage dates, costs, and the waiver process.